simpledatatools/onetable/README.md

 - The project should be running now at http://127.0.0.1:8000/
 - The admin panel should be running now at http://127.0.0.1:8000/admin

 Please note that the project does rely on some third party services, such as Mailgun for registration and password reset.
-For local development these have been configured using Django's web server and services such as smtp.
-Please reach out to us if you need help setting up or configuring these third parties while you are deploying the platform.
-You may also want to test at first using an admin superuser created in the above process, so you do not need to go through the user verification process by email.
+For local development these have been configured using Django's web server and smtp, and usually the information (i.e. emails send will be printed to the command line).
+Please reach out to us if you need help setting up or configuring third party libraries while you are deploying the platform to your own instance.
+You may also want to test the platform at first using an admin superuser created in the above process, so you do not need to go through the user verification process by email.

 We have also setup the project to deploy automatically to Heroku, which offers free hosting for small applications that you can use to get started.
+We can also help you get setup with this as well if you have any questions.

 ## Architecture

-The application relies on some key Models to help create lists and store records.
+The application relies on some key Django Models to help create data structures and store records.
 In OneTable a `List` is a data structure for creating forms and form fields.
 The user defines these `List` objects to help them collect the data they need.
 Data is saved into the `List` structure through associated `Record` and `RecordField` objects.
 Additional detail is provided below:

 - `List`: parent object which manages the `ListField` objects that define the form fields
 - `ListField`: objects for each form field, defining attributes such as field type and if the form field is required on the form